 They say location is the driving factor for real estate and when it comes to location, Akinsdale has a very interesting history.
 Although residential construction in this neighbourhood wouldn’t start until the early 1970s, the planned boundaries of the community included a hard stop at the south-east edge.
 Why?
 Edmonton was growing rapidly, swallowing up the surrounding towns.
 As Beverly, Jasper Place, and more were absorbed into the city, St. Albert held out against annexation.
 The boundaries of Akinsdale were drawn to discourage the new neighbourhood from being attractive to its larger neighbour.

 That doesn’t mean Akinsdale wasn’t attractive in its own right.
 Despite lacking amenities and even basic infrastructure, residents lined up to claim a piece of Akinsdale.
 Developers built at a rapid pace for years, unable to keep up with the popularity of the community.
 In an unprecedented move, and based on the crushing demand, residents were allowed to move into their homes before the accompanying roads and public utilities were finished.

-As Akinsdale’s residential boom slowed down, the commercial side of the neighborhood began to take place.
+As Akinsdale’s residential boom slowed down, the commercial side of the neighbourhood began to take place.
 The 1980s brought a new school, a sports arena, shops and services to the district.

 What about that intentional boundary put in place so defiantly decades ago?
 Although St. Albert and Edmonton expanded towards each other over the years, the four-kilometre patch of greenspace separating the cities whittled down.
-Today all that stand between them is a single ring road, and Akinsdale’s pride in knowing it “won” the standoff.
+Today all that stands between them is a single-ring road, and Akinsdale’s pride in knowing it “won” the standoff.